hackclub/hackclub/case_studies/san_leandro_high_school/2015-10-20_forth_meeting/recap.md

    personal chats with the members.
 3. Most members want to make a game which Dodge is an attractive workshop for them.
-4. Bring out a box of swags/goodies got everyone together, and talking.
-Most of them are talking about the Nfc tag we are handing out.
+4. Bring out a box of swags/goodies got everyone together and talking.
+Most of them were talking about the NFC tag gave them.
 5. I decided to show off some Android development as a member asked for it.
 It seems that they try to connect the new things they learn to concepts that they have learned.

 ## What Didn't Go Well

-- Alot of member didn't show up, we are thinking of sending email to remind them next week.
+- A lot of member didn't show up, we are thinking of sending email to remind them next week.

 ## What Went Well